 B.Sc in Microbiology (honours)- Scottish Church College, University of Calcutta (2014 - 17)

 Year of joining : 2019

-Research topic- Understanding the mechanism of non-canonical translation initiation
+Research topic- Understanding the mechanism of translation initiation and its regulation

 M.Sc Microbiology, Savitribai Phule Pune University (2017-19)